SintraCascaisSesimbra.com

 Related articles: Lagoa de Albufeira - The Serra da Arrábida - Praia do Meco

-The mule was seen to be climbing these cliffs, to the small chapel at the top
+The mule was said to have climbed these cliffs to the small chapel at the summit

 Santuario de Nossa Senhora do Cabo Espichel